How Would You Like to Take a Nantucket Sleighride?

 In the late 1800s, the United States were transforming themselves into an industrial society.
 Millions moved to the cities to work in the new factories, where conditions were unimaginably wretched.
 Sociologists, reformers, and people concerned with social injustice...

-The senior officer wanted to talk about his Customer Satisfaction data.
-He had been reading reports and got to wondering how much he could count on the purported accuracy of the information he was getting.
-He wanted to be able to dig deeply into the data, but before...
+How to Scrape Most Customer Satisfaction Research Off Your Shoe The senior officer wanted to talk about his Customer Satisfaction data.
+He had been reading reports and got to wondering how much he could count on the purported accuracy of the information he was...

 How Did Businesses Waste $3 Billion on Surveys?